Theories of Consciousness (tcc)

 Michael Graziano’s theory exists on a spectrum.
 In its moderate form, AST identifies a genuine structural feature: the brain models its own attention.
 In its strong form, AST is deflationary — consciousness as traditionally conceived does not exist; what exists is a self-model that represents itself as being conscious.

 The constraint-based assessment: The moderate form identifies a constraint: consciousness involves self-modeling, and attention modeling in particular is a feature of how conscious systems operate.
-This is compatible with idealism for the same reason as HOT — under idealism, self-modeling is a native property of mind.
+This is compatible with multiple frameworks, including consciousness-first ones, since under any framework taking experience as real, self-modeling is a developed capacity within experience.

-The strong form — where the self-model is all there is and phenomenal consciousness is a representational fiction — is genuinely incompatible with idealism, for the same reason illusionism is.
+The strong form — where the self-model is all there is and phenomenal consciousness is a representational fiction — is genuinely incompatible with consciousness-first frameworks, for the same reason illusionism is.
 If consciousness is fundamental, it cannot be a fiction generated by a model.
+The spectrum matters: AST’s incompatibility depends on how strongly the deflationary claim is pressed.

 What Deflationary Theories Reveal